Cults Myths and Legends of Ancient Sicily

-No less famous were in Greece the Nittelie during which, throughout the night, there was a celebration of orgies and noises of all kinds.
+No less famous were in Greece the Nittelie during which, throughout the night, there was a celebration with orgies and noises of all kinds.

 Almost every month there was a festival dedicated to Dionysus.

-In January the Lenee during which, in the temple consecrated to Dionysus and precisely called Lenèo, they feasted and attended theatrical performances.
+In January they celebrated in Athens the Lenee during which, in the temple consecrated to Dionysus and called Lenèo, we would feast and attend theatrical performances.

-In February, the Antesterie which lasted three days: the first day the barrels were opened and the new wine was drunk abundantly; the second day was celebrated the feast of jugs (obviously full of wine), with competitions between who could empty the most and with a religious ceremony in honor of Dionysus; the third day was the feast of the pots, in the houses were cooked seeds of various kinds offered to Dionysus.
-For the entire duration of the Antesterie the temples were closed and ceremonies were held to ward off the spirits of the dead, since it was believed that in those days they roamed freely.
+In February, the Antesterie which lasted three days: the first day the barrels were opened and the new wine was drunk abundantly; the second day was celebrated the feast of jugs (obviously full of wine), with competitions between who could empty the most and with a religious ceremony in honor of Dionysus; the third day was the feast of the pots, in the houses seeds of various kinds were cooked and offered to Dionysus.
+For the entire duration of the Antesterie the temples remained closed and ceremonies were held to make the spirits of the dead go away, since it was believed that in those days they roamed freely.

-In October, the Oscophoria, in which the god was thanked for the good harvest of olives and (especially) grapes.
+In October, the Oscophoria, in which the god was thanked for the good harvest of the olives and (especially) of the grapes.

-Finally, in December, the Ascalie or festivals of the Otre, in which competitions were held between those who managed to jump over a wineskin swollen with wine by jumping with one leg.
+Finally, in December, the Ascalie or festivals of the Otre, in which competitions were held between those who were able to climb over a wineskin swollen with wine by jumping with only one leg.